sndpbag/sndp-toast-laravel/README.md

 ## 🔒 Security

-If you discover any security-related issues, please email your.email@example.com instead of using the issue tracker.
+If you discover any security-related issues, please email your. sndpbagg@gmail.com instead of using the issue tracker.

 ## 📄 License